KalaniStanton/LSTMvBERT-NER/README.md

 ### BERT-BASE-NER

+Due to the fact that the bert-base-ner model is pretrained and fine-tuned, there is no training process.
+The file simply reads in the data, extracts the sequences and their labels, and passes the labels into the HuggingFace model for classification.
+Note: There is a code chunk that returns an error due to incommensurate lists, this is expected behavior and is retained to demonstrate a distinction between this model and the previous two.

 ## Data Preprocessing

 The dataset used in these notebooks was custom from applying OCR (via `textract`) to PDFs of three non-profit annual reports (Girls Who Code - 2020, Sierra Foundation - 2017, and Sesame Street Foundation - 2020).
 These were selected because I felt they represented distinct domains and presented information that I was interested in both syntactically coherent and incoherent formats.
 The documents were then converted to lists of plain-text by splitting on the occurrence of two new-line strings (‘\n\n’) and then were “sentencified” by splitting the resulting strings on any punctuation and removing any remaining, singular new-line (‘\n’) strings from the text.
 The documents ultimately returned 2,433 distinct sentences, which were loaded into a doccano docker container for labeling.
 I randomly selected 108 sentences to tag with entities and then use this tagged dataset across all of the models.
 Ideally, I would like to have more tagged sentences, but given the time constraints of the project I felt it was best to move forward and evaluate my methods on this set.